khrystyna1001/postman-proj/README.md

 in terminal run:
 docker-compose up --build

-frontend will be available at http://localhost:5713 backend will be available at http://localhost:3000 mongodb will be available at http://localhost:27017
+frontend will be available at http://localhost:5713 <br>
+backend will be available at http://localhost:3000 <br>
+mongodb will be available at http://localhost:27017